 How Does Naltrexone Treatment Work?

-Naltrexone is a medication that works by treating the effects of opioid abuse to help individuals stay in recovery.
-Call 800-934-1582(Who Answers?) now to learn more about naltrexone and to find rehab centers that can help you recover from opioid abuse.
+Naltrexone is a medication that treats the effects of opioid abuse to help individuals stay in recovery.
+Call 800-934-1582(Sponsored) now to learn more about naltrexone and to find rehab centers that can help you recover from opioid abuse.

 What is Naltrexone?

 Naltrexone is a tablet that is taken by mouth, usually daily, to treat opioid or alcohol addiction.
-There is also an injectable version (brand name Vivitrol), which can now treat opioid addiction in addition to alcoholism and is only administered once every few weeks.
+There is also an injectable version (under the brand name Vivitrol) that is administered only once every few weeks.

-According to the National Library of Medicine, it is “used along with counseling and social support to help people who have stopped drinking alcohol and using street drugs continue to avoid drinking or using drugs.”
-The medication can treat both alcoholism and opioid addiction.
-It is in a class of medications called opioid antagonists.
+According to the National Library of Medicine, naltrexone is “used along with counseling and social support to help people who have stopped drinking alcohol and using street drugs continue to avoid drinking or using drugs.”
+The medication is in a class called opioid antagonists.

 How Does Naltrexone Work?

-- It blocks the effects of any drugs used by the individual while they are on naltrexone.
+• While active in the system, naltrexone blocks the effects of any other drugs used by the individual, so they don’t experience highs.

-- It precipitates withdrawal in anyone who is dependent on opioids.
+• It precipitates withdrawal in anyone dependent on opioids.

 As such, someone who begins using naltrexone must be completely finished with their withdrawal syndrome and no longer dependent on opioids or alcohol.